h15200/notes/css.md

 ## Multiple background-images

-background-image property can take comma separated images.
+- background-image property can take comma separated images.
 Both linear-gradient (or whatever gradient) made up of just colors AND a url(path) can be taken to make overlays.

+  - ex ```
+    .header {
+    background-image: linear-gradient(to right bottom, #222, #666), url(../somepath.jpg))
+    }

+    ```

+    ```

-You can either blend the two (or more bg images) using background-blend-mode (93.5% usage) or adjusting the opacity of the top layer.
+- You can either blend the two (or more bg images) using background-blend-mode (93.5% usage) or adjusting the opacity of the top layer.

-Since usaability is much higher than clip-path, a good alternative although a bit verbose.
+- Since useability is much higher than clip-path, a good alternative although a bit verbose.

 ## Clippath